RichardByrne95/CI-MS4-TuckIn/README.md

 -   Allow the user to store a bag for each restaurant
 -   Add choices to food modal e.g. select toppings
 -   Add ability for restaurants to issue discount codes
+-   Show previous orders on homepage for easy re-ordering.